igrmk/smsq/PRIVACY.md

 We only collect information that is essential for core functionality of our service.
 Our service is intended to push your SMS messages to your Telegram Messenger so we collect:

-  * Your Telegram chat ID (the number that uniquely identify Telegram user)
+  * Your Telegram chat ID (the number that uniquely identifies Telegram user)
   * SMS text
   * SMS time with your local timezone
   * SMS sender (it may be a phone number or a name)